SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 This chapter deﬁnes how to play the game, from rolling the dice to using skills.
 The basic unit of game time, order of play, and what players can have their characters do on a turn are explained.
-Suggestions for determining the diﬃculty of actions are offered, including some examples.
+Suggestions for determining the difficulty of actions are offered, including some examples.
 The introduction offered an overview of how the game works, so some of this may look familiar.
 However, this chapter clariﬁes a lot of